DSLituiev/lab-keras-r/running-docker-containers.md

 ## Part 1: Running docker images locally
 ### [SETUP] Sign up and download Docker desktop software:
 To be able to run Docker containers locally, you need to install Docker software on your computer.
-Go to [Docker website](https://www.docker.com/get-started) and scroll down and click on a white-on-blue text on the right side 'Download Docker and Take a Tutorial' then follow the instructions to download Docker Desktop software.
+Go to [Docker's website](https://www.docker.com/get-started), scroll down and click on the white-on-blue text on the right side 'Download Docker and Take a Tutorial', then follow the instructions to download Docker Desktop software.

 Note that Docker Desktop has minimum system requirements (e.g. it appears that for Mac, you should have OS 10.12 or above).
-We suggest first trying to install Docker Desktop for Mac or Windows.
-If it turns out that your machine does not fulfill the requirements, then follow [these instructions]((https://docs.docker.com/v17.12/toolbox/overview/) to install Docker Toolbox, a legacy software, instead.
+We suggest first trying to install Docker Desktop for Mac/Windows.
+If it turns out that your machine does not fulfill the requirements, then follow [these instructions](https://docs.docker.com/v17.12/toolbox/overview/) to install Docker Toolbox, a legacy software, instead.

 ### [SETUP] Download a docker image to your local machine
 Open up a command-line terminal window: